 - Timely submission of sponsor-required reports.

-- Complying with indirect cost, intellectual property, property management, and project extension and termination policies.
+- Complying with facilities and administrative cost, intellectual property, property management, and project extension and termination policies.

 - Ethical conduct of research and creative activity.